Arisa Shinose: Ice Ribbon (2022–present)

 Shinose made her professional wrestling debut in Ice Ribbon at New Ice Ribbon #1205 on June 4, 2022, where she fell short to Asahi in an exhibition match.

 At Ice Ribbon #1268 on March 25, 2023, Shinose competed in a gauntlet match in which Nao Ishikawa went into a draw against Shinose herself and many other notable opponents such as Chie Ozora, Banny Oikawa, Ibuki Hoshi, Momo Tani, Kaho Matsushita, Mio Shirai, Tsuki Umino and Yura Suzuki.

 During her time in the promotion, Shinose chased for various accomplishments.
 At Yokohama Ribbon 2024 GW I on May 3, she wrestled her first match from a League to crown a new ICE Cross Infinity Champion in which she placed herself in the A block where she scored one point after going against Misa Kagura, Hamuko Hoshi, Kyuri and Tsukasa Fujimoto.
 At New Ice Ribbon #1400 on February 11, 2025, she unsuccessfully competed in a three-way bout for the Triangle Ribbon Championship in which Kaori Yoneyama came out victorious.
 At Ice Ribbon New Ice Ribbon #1416 on April 27, 2025, she teamed up with "Cheerful Princess" tag team partner Misa Kagura and defeated KiraMiku (Kirari Wakana and Miku Kanae) to win the International Ribbon Tag Team Championship which represented the first title of Shinose's career.

 Japanese independent circuit (2023–present)

 Shinose often competes for various promotions as a developmental talent sent by Ice Ribbon.
 At WAVE Detras De Lazona Vol. 13, an event promoted by Pro Wrestling Wave on September 18, 2023, Shinose competed twice, first by wrestling Kizuna Tanaka into a time-limit draw, thenby teaming up with Ai Houzan and Honoka to defeat Kizuna Tanaka, Nanami and Yuzuki.

 Personal life

-Shinose's father is former professional wrestler Mitoshichi Shinose also known as "Akira" Shinose, founder of Asuka Pro Wrestling.
+Shinose's father is former professional wrestler Mitoshichi Shinose also known as "Akira" Shinose, former SMASH and WNC jobber who later founded Asuka Pro Wrestling.